 After a long day of work and sitting in your chair for numerous hours, it may also be useful to do some stretches.
 Take a look at our Best Stretches After Sitting blog for some key strecthing movements to keep your posture in tact.

 Many people will be reluctant to start something new.
 You may find yourself stuck in a monotonous weekly routine of watching television, browsing social media and completing daily chores during your spare time.
 Why not change that?

 If local restrictions apply, whereby by you can't currently visit a gym or join a local sports club, there are plenty of other alternatives so you can begin a new activity and keep fit.
 Why not start some home workouts?
 Go for a local walk or run?
 Or begin at-home yoga?
 The internet and social media platforms are full of free home workouts and local waking routes for everyone to try!
 So, set yourself some fitness goals each week and see if you can reach them.
 The NHS has plenty advice and support on exercise here.
 Taking part in at least 20-30 minutes of exercise each day is key to making you feel happy and positive.

 And for when restircions don't apply, The British Heart Foundation has an information section on their website with contact details to join new sports teams near you.
-Or if you need advice on building your own sports team, Club Matters can point you in the right direction.
 Joining a running club, local sports team, or signing up to a gym comes with plenty of advantages on top of keeping fit.
 There’s also opportunity to make new friends, develop a skill and meet personal goals.
 Whether it’s taking up tennis or starting weekly swimming classes with a friend, the focus, variety and sense of achievement will improve your mental well-being.